amrayu/sub-scripts/README.md

 This repo contains scripts that tie together various frameworks related to processing, converting, and cleaning up subtitles.

+## subtitle-tool (consolidates all the scripts below into one script)
+`pip install -r requirements.txt`

 ## batch-vtt-to-srt.py
 Mainly created to clean-up NetFlix .vtt files and batch convert to .srt